hazelcast/hazelcast-aws/README.md

 ### ECS Hazelcast Member Discovery

-Make sure that IAM Task Role has the following permissions:
+Make sure that your IAM Task Role has the following permissions:
 * `ecs:ListTasks`
 * `ecs:DescribeTasks`
 * `ec2:DescribeNetworkInterfaces` (needed only if task have public IPs)